The Kiwi Way Tour

 Day 9: Abel Tasman National Park

-Day 10: Nelson to Punakaiki
+Day 10: Nelson to Kaikoura

-Day 11: Punakaiki to Fox Glacier
+Day 12: Christchurch to Fox Glacier

-Day 12: Fox Glacier to Wanaka
+Day 13: Fox Glacier to Wanaka

 Visit Lake Matheson for a morning walk– when conditions are right the lake perfectly mirrors Mt.
 Cook.
 Travel over Haast Pass along the river road into Mt.
 Aspiring National Park to the pretty resort town of Wānaka.

-Day 13: Wanaka
+Day 14: Wanaka

-Day 14: Wanaka to Te Anau
+Day 15: Wanaka to Te Anau

-Day 15: Te Anau to Milford Sound to Queenstown
+Day 16: Te Anau to Milford Sound to Queenstown

 The journey from Te Anau to Milford Sound is one of the most scenic experiences.
 Fiordland National Park, part of the Southwest New Zealand World Heritage Area is one of the great wilderness areas of the Southern Hemisphere.
 The scenery is spectacular with lofty mountains and deep valleys carved out by glaciers.
 Described by Rudyard Kipling as the ‘eighth wonder of the world’, Milford Sound is breathtaking in any weather.
 Cruise past towering Mitre Peak to the Tasman Sea.
 After the cruise travel through to Queenstown.

-Day 16: Queenstown
+Day 17: Queenstown

 Queenstown is surrounded by mountains and set on the shores of crystal-clear Lake Wakatipu, the perfect backdrop for a visit full of adventure, exploration or relaxation.
 Today is spent at your leisure.

-Day 17: Queenstown to Twizel
+Day 18: Queenstown to Twizel

 Continue north through the rugged Kawarau Gorge, past Lake Dunstan and across the Central Otago countryside to Lindis Pass.
 Drive along Lake Pukaki to Mt.
 Cook Village, home to New Zealand’s tallest peak, Aoraki (Mt.
-Cook) and stay overnight in the rural town of Twizel.
+Cook) and stay overnight in the tiny town of Twizel.

-Day 18: Twizel to Christchurch
+Day 19: Twizel to Christchurch

 Visit a local home on the shores of Lake Tekapo and learn the secrets of making the kiwi dessert ‘Pavlova’.
 See the tiny Church of the Good Shepherd set against a majestic backdrop of the Southern Alps, one of New Zealand’s most photographed spots.
 Travel across the high country through small rural towns and across the Canterbury Plains to Christchurch.
 The most English of New Zealand cities had a succession of earthquakes in 2010 & 2011, the city combines urban regeneration and innovation with heritage, culture and creativity.
+Tonight enjoy a relaxed farewell dinner at a local restaurant.

 Day 20: Depart Christchurch, New Zealand

+Haere rā – farewell from New Zealand.
 Today you will farewell New Zealand.
-After breakfast you will be transferred to Christchurch Airport.
+After breakfast you will be transferred to Christchurch Airport for your onward journey.

 ENQUIRE NOW!